NomadHK/salt/README.md

 After boot-up, you can log into the "me" account.
 Type `startx` to bring up the GUI, and then right-click to bring up the programs menu.

+To adjust screen brightness, go into /sys/class/backlight/intel_backlight and echo a number into the file called brightness.
+This number must be less than the one in the file max_brightness.
+To make the change permanent, edit the corresponding line in /etc/init.d/setup.

 To connect to a wireless point, first set it up by typing (as root)

 `wpa_passphrase [SSID] [password] >> /etc/wpa_supplicant.conf`